JohannesFKnauf/sauerbraten-handicap-mod/README.md

 * Build → Build

-## Applying the patch
+# Applying sauerbraten-handicap-mod patch

 Just copy the contained sauerbraten/ folder over the original one and replace all files.
+Compile as described.